rajshadow/Concurrent-Video-Downloader-Python/README.md

 # Concurrent-Video-Downloader-Python
 A video download written in python which given a direct video URL, will download it breaking it into chunks and downloading them concurrently.

+NOTE: This will only work with direct URLs